iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/README.md

   <img src="https://github.com/iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/blob/master/NEXRAD/PHWA/96_64_64_32/radar.gif">
 </p>

-Frames were reshaped to increase the channel size so that deeper models could be trained on limited resources but increasing the frame channel size too much resulted in bad performance.

 ### KATX-SEATTLE, WA
 Radar id at Seattle, WA is KATX.
 A dataset of 499 sequences with 20 radar maps in each